Nursing Home Physical and Chemical Restraints Injury Lawyer in Louisville Discusses Residents’ Rights

 It is vital to understand that the individuals and entities that are responsible for your loved one’s wrongful restraints are also responsible for damages.

-Contact A Kentucky Nursing Home Restraints Injury Lawyer Today
+Contact A Nursing Home Restraints Injury Lawyer in Kentucky Today

 It is time for the epidemic of illegal physical and chemical restraint use in nursing homes to end.
 If your elder loved one has suffered at the hands of those who are charged with his or her safety and care, act now to take legal action.
 At Gladstein Law, we are dedicated to helping our clients get the justice and compensation that they deserve.
-To request a free, private consultation with a Louisville nursing home abuse attorney today, please call our offices at 502-855-4177.
+To request a free, private consultation with a nursing home abuse attorney in Louisville today, please call our offices at 502-855-4177.
 You may also fill out our short contact form.